 2. Generate Strong, Unique Passwords for Each Website

 Your passwords should be strong—fairly long and not a dictionary word—so they are hard to break.
 And they should be unique so that if your password for one site is compromised, your other sites won’t be vulnerable.
-Privacy Australia explains the importance of using a strong, unique password for every site you visit:

 Whenever you create a new account, 1Password can generate a strong, unique password for you.
 Here’s an example.
 When you are creating a new account in your web browser, access the app by either right-clicking the password field or clicking the 1Password icon on your menu bar, then click the Generate Password button.